bzminer/bzminer/README.md

     "avg_hr_ms": 30000, // time to average hashrate (ms).
 Higher time means more stable hashrate, lower time means more realtime

     "log_solutions": true,  // whether to log each solution found in the output

+    "show_pending": false, // whether to show pending shares which pool has not responded to

     "log_date": false, // whether to log the date on each log line